MostafaEssam2002/E-commerce/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-If you encounter any issues or have questions, please:
-- Create an issue in the repository
-- Contact the development team

 ## 🔄 Future Enhancements

 - **Payment gateway integration** (PayPal, Stripe, etc.)